PASMA Conference logo

 You may find these resources useful:

 There’s a 24-hour gym in the Radisson RED Glasgow, which is open for guests.
+It has state-of-the-art cardio and weights equipment.
 If you’re looking for something more, the Nuffield Glasgow Central Fitness and Wellbeing Gym is few minutes’ walk away from the hotel – you might be able to get a day pass.

 The Clyde Walkway runs along the river, which is right beside the conference venue.
 It’s a good-quality path that is popular with runners, walkers and cyclists.

-The path begins near the Riverside Museum and continues for 40 miles, and there are various bridges that criss-cross the water, so it’s easy to plan your own route of whatever distance you prefer.
+The path begins near the Riverside Museum and continues for 40 miles, and there are various bridges that criss-cross the water - including one beside the hotel that locals call the 'Squinty Bridge' because it crosses the water at an angle - so it’s easy to plan your own route of whatever distance you prefer.
 From the hotel, start by heading west to the Riverside Museum or east to Glasgow Green and take it from there.
 On your way, look out for the Finnieston Crane, La Pasionara, the Tall Ship Glenlee and lots of street art.

 Alternatively, head up to Kelvingrove Park to join the Kelvin Walkway, which will take you to the Botanic Gardens and beyond.
 If you make it all the way to Dawsholm Park, you might even see some highland cows.